In general, life and the world at large are cyclical. Everything old is new again and the cycle continues.

-I’ve been practicing long enough to see cycles come and go and to have health with many issues going on in the world that have an impact on my patients.
+I’ve been practicing long enough to see cycles come and go and to have health with many issues going on in the world that have an impact on my patients who make use of the residential rehab cherry hill.
 My effort to go from part-time to full-time private practice began in August of 2001.
 My open house was scheduled for 9/13/01.
 You can imagine how well that went.
 Today 2001 is a memory, but the September 11th attacks come up every year — for patients who are 9/11 survivors to young adults who remember being on lockdown at school and want to hear an adult’s perspective of what that day was like.
 2008 saw the housing market crash and the economy nosedive, and I spent time with some young patients explaining how mortgages work and reassuring them that there was a big gray area between a five bedroom house in the Manors and homelessness, and that their family would be fine, even if one parent lost a job.

 So, here we are again, ten years from our last economic downturn, facing what is known as a “bear market,” with stocks tumbling, global trade in flux, and uncertainty about what this, as well as new tax laws will do to local housing in the county with the.
 People often ask us psychologists how to handle certain things with their children — how to explain world events, how to put things in terms that children can understand, how to ease their fears.
 Here are some tips for 2019: